Amed Rosario Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to lead MLB.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks first in the league.

-- The Braves have a 3.80 team ERA that ranks third across all MLB pitching staffs.
+- The Braves' 3.83 team ERA ranks fourth across all league pitching staffs.

-- Braves pitchers combine to surrender 136 home runs (one per game), the fewest in baseball.
+- Braves pitchers combine to surrender 140 home runs (1.1 per game), the second-fewest in the league.

-- In his last appearance on Saturday against the San Francisco Giants, the righty threw seven innings, allowing one earned run while surrendering three hits.
+- His last appearance came on Saturday against the San Francisco Giants, when the lefty tossed six innings, surrendering two earned runs while giving up six hits.

+- In 10 games this season, the 29-year-old has a 2.85 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.